Family

 3. You react out of embarrassment instead of responding to the true situation.

 That sends mixed signals and will only set you both up for failure.
-The better idea would be to ask him, "Buddy, do you have to go potty?" and then follow through while reminding him to use his words next time.
+The better idea would be to ask him, "Buddy, do you have to go potty?" and follow through while reminding him to use his words next time.
 Any parent will understand.
 And if they don't ... who cares?!
-I'm pretty sure we could all tell a pretty good embarrassing story about our kids.
+I'm pretty sure we could all tell an embarrassing story about our kids.

 4. You blame your child for your reaction.

 "Why do you make me yell at you?
 We were having a great day until you ruined it!"
-This teaches your child to blame others for his/her own actions.
+This teaches your child to blame others for their actions.

-Is a 2-year-old really responsible for you choosing to yell at them?
+Is a 2-year-old responsible for you choosing to yell at them?
 Can the mistake of a toddler take away all the fun you had earlier in the day?
-Own your decisions and choose your words parents: "I'm yelling because I feel frustrated right now."
-Then, give them the power by asking them what they can do to help get back on track.
+Own your decisions and choose your words, parents, "I'm yelling because I feel frustrated right now."
+Then give them the power by asking them what they can do to help get back on track.

 5. You make unrealistic and idle threats.

-Chances are, you won't really leave your child at the mall alone and you certainly are not going to break his/her arm if he/she doesn't stop pulling things off the shelves (and if you do, your problems go way beyond this article).
+Chances are, you won't leave your child at the mall alone, and you certainly won't physically punish them if they don't stop pulling things off the shelves (and if you do, your problems go way beyond this article).

 6. You don't follow through on consequences.

-Have a better plan; set agreements in advance and stick to them.
-"We will be at the playground until 3 p.m. and then we will go get pizza for lunch!
+Have a better plan, set agreements in advance, and stick to them.
+"We will be at the playground until 3 p.m., then get pizza for lunch!
 If you fight with me when it's time to leave, there will be no pizza.
 Do you understand?"
 Then, it's simply a matter of following through.

 7. You end your requests or commands with "OK?"

-8. You tell your child it's not his/her fault even if it really is.
+8. You tell your child it's not their fault even if it really is.

-If Suzy pushes Billy off of the sliding board and Billy starts crying and says he doesn't like Suzy anymore, comforting the crying Suzy by telling her it's not her fault is neither serving Suzy's emotional intelligence nor is it honoring Billy's feelings.
-Suzy needs to know that her actions affect the people around her and sometimes, we make poor choices.
+If Suzy pushes Billy off of the sliding board and Billy starts crying and says he doesn't like Suzy anymore, comforting the crying Suzy by telling her it's not her fault is neither serving Suzy's emotional intelligence nor honoring Billy's feelings.
+Suzy needs to know her actions affect the people around her, and sometimes, we make poor choices.

 RELATED: How To Deal With Other People Disciplining Your Kids